 To support First Tee and its efforts to teach life skills and values through golf, consider becoming a Donor Ambassador today!

-Tim credits First Tee – Greater San Antonio for the guidance and support that made this project possible.
-He said, “I wouldn’t have a location if Ms. Carrie Kimbell hadn’t graciously let me host it at the First Tee.
+Tim credits First Tee – Greater San Antonio for helping bring the project to life.
+“I wouldn’t have a location if Ms. Carrie Kimbell hadn’t graciously let me host it at the First Tee.
 Coach Steve Lennon has been an amazing encourager, helping me with both minor and major details of the blood drive.
 The First Tee has helped me be more confident in myself and my skills.
 I wouldn’t be able to tackle this project without their support.”

-Reflecting on his experience with the Innovators Forum, Tim shared, “Meeting people from across the country from different First Tees was so fun.
-The Innovators Forum was my highlight of 2025, and I cannot wait to represent the First Tee of Greater San Antonio again.”
+Reflecting on the experience, Tim shared, “Meeting people from across the country from different First Tees was so fun.
+The Innovators Forum was my highlight of 2025, and I cannot wait to represent First Tee – Greater San Antonio again.”

 Izzy Kornmeyer didn’t know how to hold a golf club when she started at First Tee – Indiana in 8th grade.
 Now, as a high school senior and varsity golfer, she can’t stop thinking about the game that has completely changed her life.